 - Connect with Career Services at the University of Denver to explore opportunities and polish up your resume and cover letters.
 Your study abroad experience can be a great asset in setting you apart in the job market, but only if you know how to appropriately market the skills and knowledge you've gained.

 - Going Global offered through Career Services provides access to a large database of international internships and work opportunities.
 It also provides great information for seeking work abroad, including country specific resume tips, city guides, and more.

 - Career opportunities through the U.S. State Department

-- The Japan Exchange and Teaching (JET) Program is a well respected program that places recent college graduates in Japanese primary schools to teach English - JET
+- The Japan Exchange and Teaching (JET) Program places recent college graduates in Japanese primary schools to teach English.

 - The US State Department - Short-term work opportunities

 - DAAD - Internships in Germany (often there is no language prerequisite)